SERMON ON THE MOUNT: PART TWENTY-FOUR

 Matthew 23:23: Woe to you, teachers of the law and Pharisees, you hypocrites!
 You give a tenth of your spices--mint, dill and cummin.
 But you have neglected the more important matters of the law--justice, mercy and faithfulness.

 The letter of the law is there to give definition to how we should conduct ourselves in a variety of circumstances.
 These laws, however, cannot begin to cover all the possible circumstances of human interaction.
 The Spirit of the law, however, does cover every possible human circumstance.
-It does this by providing one regulation.
+The spirit of the law is expressed in two Scriptural regulations.
 “Do to others as you would have them do to you.”
-This one regulation is all encompassing.
-It applies to any and every conceivable event that can happen in life.
+And, “Love your neighbor as yourself.”
+These regulations are all encompassing.
+They are basically saying the same thing in two different ways.
+They apply to any and every conceivable event that can happen in life.
 It truly is the sum of the law and the prophets.

-The goal of the Christian should be to have the Golden Rule become a part of our very nature, our very consciousness.
-The goal of the Christian should be to have the Golden Rule become an automatic way of behaving.
-The goal of the Christian should be to practice the Golden Rule instinctively, to live the Good Samaritan parable all the time.
+The goal of every human should be to have the Golden Rule become a part of our very nature, our very consciousness.
+The goal of every human should be to have the Golden Rule become an automatic way of behaving.
+The goal of every human should be to practice the Golden Rule instinctively, to live the Good Samaritan parable all the time.

 God has made His Spirit available to us to provide the power to practice the Golden Rule on a consistent basis.
 We must, however, choose to implement God’s Spirit.
 God’s Spirit never takes away our freedom of choice.
 God’s Spirit doesn’t make us do anything.
 Paul showed that we can quench God’s Spirit or we can stir it up.
 It’s our choice.
 Let’s make every effort to stir up God’s Spirit because if we do the result will be consistent, instinctive practice of the Golden rule “Doing to others as you would have them do to you.”